-Source: ESRI, HUD, FEMA
+SOURCE: ESRI, HUD, FEMA

 The following shows the LMI block groups for Southern California.
+The map includes the MID including Ventura County and the zip code in Santa Barbara County (93108).

-FIGURE 10: 2019 LMI BLOCK GROUPS - SOUTHERN CALIFORNIA
+FIGURE 1013: 2019 LMI BLOCK GROUPS - SOUTHERN CALIFORNIA

-Source: HUD, FEMA, ESRI
+SOURCE: HUD, FEMA, ESRI

-Affirmatively Further Fair Housing
+1. Affirmatively Further Fair Housing

 Disasters also exacerbate existing problems in a community, particularly as protected classes have fewer resources to rebound from them.
-With high housing costs across the state and limited options available, disasters further tighten already stressed housing markets, including many areas impacted by the 2017 and 2018 disasters.
+With high housing costs across the state and limited options available, disasters further tighten already stressed housing markets, including many areas impacted by DR-4344the 2017 and DR-43532018 disasters.
 Due to lack of available housing, many disaster survivors, if financially able, move out of the area or state, while others are forced to live in temporary housing or lose their home.
-49 HCD is committed to Affirmatively Furthering Fair Housing.
-The following provides an analysis of federal protected classes within the areas impacted by the 2017 and 2018 disasters, including Most Impacted and Distressed Areas.
+HCD is committed to Affirmatively Furthering Fair Housing.
+The following provides an analysis of federal protected classes within the areas impacted by DR-4344the 2017 and DR-43532018 disasters, including Most Impacted and Distressed Areas.
 The Fair Housing Act defines federal protected classes as race, color, national origin, religion, sex, familial status, and disability.
 HCD is not proposing a housing program or providing assistance to individual beneficiaries through the current CDBG-MIT programs, but HCD affirms that CDBG-MIT funds will include requirements to further fair housing and that it will assess potential impacts on federally protected classes.
 Notwithstanding the nature of the proposed programming, HCD is committed to fulfilling its fair housing and civil rights duties for all CDBG-MIT activities.
-Furthermore, fair housing and civil rights obligations, including potential impacts to protected classes, will be taken into consideration in the event that CDBG-MIT funds are reprogrammed in the future.
+Furthermore, fair housing and civil rights obligations, including potential impacts to protected classes, will be taken into consideration in the event that CDBG-MIT funds are re-programmed in the future.
+HCD is committed to an engoing assessment of impacts of CDBG-MIT investments to protected classes.
+This commitment will be demonstrated during the program design phase, and, more specifically, once the locations of proposed projects are known.
+As projects are proposed, HCD will conduct an analysis of potential impacts on federally protected classes and the outcomes of the analysis will be considered within the project selection process.